There are a few factors that can contribute to the air in your home being too dry:

 - In winter, use humidifiers to raise relative humidity.
 One of the major causes of respiratory infection is lack of humidity during cold weather.

-To find an IAQ expert in your area, click on the Find an Expert link at the top of this page.
-They can test humidity levels in your home and determine if your heating and cooling systems are sized and functioning properly to maintain humidity within the recommended range.
+To find an IAQ expert in your area, click on the Find an Expert button at the top of this page.
+They can test the air in your home to determine if humidity levels are within the recommended range, and recommend solutions if required.